Rowmotion on $m$-Tamari and BiCambrian Lattices: Future Directions

 \section{Future Directions}

 It would be interesting to extend our results about rowmotion on $m$-Tamari lattices to the setting of the rational Tamari lattices $\Tam(a,b)$.
-In particular, recall Conjectures~\ref{conj:abCSP} and~\ref{conj:abHomomesy}, which state that the triple $(\Tam(a,b),\row,\Cat^{(a,b)}(q))$ exhibits the cyclic sieving phenomenon and that the down-degree statistic on $\Tam(a,b)$ is homomesic for rowmotion with average $(a-1)(b-1)/(a+b-1)$.
+In particular, recall \Cref{THING2,THING}, which state that $(\Tam(a,b),\row,\Cat^{(a,b)}(q))$ exhibits the cyclic sieving phenomenon and that the down-degree statistic on $\Tam(a,b)$ is homomesic for rowmotion with average $(a-1)(b-1)/(a+b-1)$.

 In general, the down-degree statistic on a $\nu$-Tamari lattice need not be homomesic for rowmotion.
 However, data suggests that it is ``almost'' homomesic in the sense that the averages of $\ddeg$ on the orbits are all very close to each other.
 For example, if $\nu=\text{NE}^3\text{NE}^2\text{NE}^6\text{N}$, then rowmotion has orbits of sizes $7,7,12,18,18,18,80$; the average values of $\ddeg$ along these orbits are (approximately) $2.286, 2.286, 2.25, 2.278, 2.278, 2.278, 2.263$, respectively.
 It would be very interesting to have some explanation of why these values are so close.
 The following conjecture can be seen as predicting a new generalization of the homomesy phenomenon that we call \emph{asymptotic homomesy}.
 At the moment, this notion is fairly vague, and we do not wish to give a formal definition of it.